chandur626/ClassMateBot/CONTRIBUTING.md

 # Contributing to ClassMateBot

-Thank you so much for taking an interest in contributing!.
+Thank you so much for taking an interest in contributing!
 When contributing to this repository, please first let owner know the change you wish to make via issue, email, or any other method before making a change.

 ## Code of Conduct